中文 (Zhōngwén)

 •瓜 - guā : melon

-- 他们吃西瓜和芒果。- tā men chī xīguā hé mángguǒ
+• 他们吃西瓜和芒果。- tā men chī xīguā hé mángguǒ (they eat watermelon and mango)

-- 我们吃西瓜和芒果。 - wǒ men chī xīguā hé mángguǒ.
+• 我们吃西瓜和芒果。 - wǒ men chī xīguā hé mángguǒ. (we eat watermelon and mango)

-- 我不吃芒果和西瓜。- wǒ bù chī mángguǒ hé xīguā
+• 我不吃芒果和西瓜。- wǒ bù chī mángguǒ hé xīguā (i don't eat mango and watermelon)

-- 你吃西瓜和芒果吗? - nǐ chī xīguā hé mángguǒ ma?
+• 你吃西瓜和芒果吗? - nǐ chī xīguā hé mángguǒ ma? (do you eat watermelon and mango?)

 Lesson 2